wl328Weiminli/Job-recommended-system/README.md

 ## Problem
 * The github api Provide too little Posintion. which influence the display result
-* The monkey learn may api limited the timesmay cause the keyword extract fail and then not display the keyword
+* The monkey learn may api limited the times may cause the keyword extract fail and then not display the keyword

 ## To do:
  change the api which can display more job position